 Aside from being a celebrity playground, Marrakesh is also an affordable retirement spot for the rest of us!
 A one bedroom in the city center goes for about $460 a month, while a three bedroom rents for about $850.
 You can also buy your own fully renovated and modern riad, a traditional Moroccan home with interior courtyard, starting at about $200,000.
 Live in it and enjoy the weather and local culture or rent it out for added income!
 Not a bad retirement plan.

-5. New York City, New York, United States
+5. New York City, US

 For those who prefer more action, the island of Manhattan is the perfect place to enjoy the hum and action of the city.
 In 2008, semi-retired rock star Sting purchased a five-bed duplex condo for $26.5 million, and Keith Richards owned a $10.5 million penthouse on ritzy Fifth Ave, says Business Insider.